Residential Flood Barriers

 Renovate the Home

-In cases where flooding is a regular occurrence and moving is not a feasible option, you should consider retrofitting the home to make it flood-proof.
+In cases where flooding is a regular occurrence and moving is not a feasible option, you should consider retrofitting the home to make it as close to flood-proof as possible.

 One of the recommendations is to raise the home on columns that will make the lowest floor above the estimated flood level.
 Another way to keep flood waters out is to install foundation vents that let water flow through the building.
 You will need at least two vents on different walls.
 You should also apply water-proofing measures to prevent floodwaters seeping in through the walls of your home.